autoneg/anl2025/docs/docs/index.md

 # ANL 2025 Documentation

-This repository is the official platform for running ANAC Automated Negotiation Leagues (starting 2025).
-It will contain a module called `anlXXXX` for the competition run in year XXXX.
-For example anl2025 will contain all files related to the 2025's version of the competition.
+This repository is the official platform for running ANAC Automated Negotiation Leagues for year 2025.
 This package is a thin-wrapper around the [NegMAS](https://negmas.readthedocs.io) library for automated negotiation.
 Its main goal is to provide the following functionalities:

 1. A method for generating scenarios to run tournaments in the same settings as in the ANL competition.
-These functions are always called `anl20XX_tournament` for year `20XX`.
+These functions are always called `anl2025_tournament` for year `2025`.
 1. A command line interface (CLI) for running tournaments called `anl`.
 <!-- 1.
 A visualizer for inspecting tournament results and negotiations in details called `anlv`. -->
 1. A place to hold the official implementation of every strategy submitted to the ANL competition after each year.
-These can be found in the module `anl.anl20XX.negotiators` for year `20XX`.
+These can be found in the module `anl.anl2025.negotiator` for year `2025`.

 The official website for the ANL competition is: [https://anac.cs.brown.edu/anl](https://anac.cs.brown.edu/anl)